indrops/indrops/README.md

         #    /path/to/run_files/lib1_L004_R1.fastq.gz (and R2, R3, R4...)

 #### Note about v3 runs.
 The raw BCL files are needed for manual demultiplexing.
-Move the raw BCL files to a run directory, then use the following command to extract the R1,R2,R3 and R4 files:
+Move the raw BCL files to a run directory, then use the following command to extract the R1,R2,R3 and R4 files.

     cd /run/dir/
     bcl2fastq --use-bases-mask y*,y*,y*,y* --mask-short-adapter-reads 0 --minimum-trimmed-read-length 0
     # The 'dir' used in the project YAML file should then be: